bbialke/flight-data/README.md

     ...
 });
 ```
-#### A couple notes for dealing with results:
+#### A couple notes for dealing with flight lookup results:
-The module returns a JSON array with this structure:
+The flight lookup module returns a JSON array with this structure:
 ```js
 {
   count: 1,